 Does Desert Weather Stop Seasonal Allergies?

+Will moving to the desert curb seasonal allergy symptoms?
 This is mostly a myth, with an element of truth to it.
 It used to be fairly common advice for allergy-sufferers to move to the desert.
 With their hot, dry climates, deserts are free from a lot of the usual suspects that cause seasonal allergies like ragweed and grass.
 However, apparently everyone listened.
 Desert communities like Las Vegas and Phoenix now feature many of the same allergenic plants found elsewhere.

 You still may get some relief in a drier climate, though.
 More remote desert areas can have lower pollen counts, though some people are allergic to desert plants like sagebrush and Russian thistle.
 You may get some relief from dust, too.
 Scientists from North Carolina studied different areas around the U.S. for dust mites, the microscopic pests responsible for many indoor allergies.
 They found that the Great Plains and Mountain West regions—drier than the coasts—produced fewer dust mites.